mikael-johnsson/your-shopping-list/README.md

 1. [This](https://github.com/Code-Institute-Org/gitpod-full-template) Code Institute template was used
 2. When own repository had been created, a Gitpod workspace was created
 3. Django was installed: `pip3 install django gunicorn`
-4. Install supporting database libraries: `pip3 install dj_database_url psycopg2`
+4. Supporting database libraries were installed: `pip3 install dj_database_url psycopg2`
-5. Create requirements file: `pip freeze --local > requirements.txt`
+5. A requirements file were created: `pip freeze --local > requirements.txt`
-6. Create project: `django-admin startproject project_name`
+6. A project were created: `django-admin startproject project_name`
-7. Create app: `python3 manage.py startapp app_name`
+7. An app were created: `python3 manage.py startapp app_name`
-8. Add app to INSTALLED_APPS[] in project_name > settings
+8. App were addded to INSTALLED_APPS[] in project_name > settings
-9. Migrate changes: `python3 manage.py migrate`
+9. Changes were migrated: `python3 manage.py migrate`

-The app should now be working.
-Test it with command `python3 manage.py runserver`
+The app were the working.
+Test your app with command `python3 manage.py runserver`

 ### Deploying on Heroku
 This app was deployed using Heroku.